mattjavier/README-Generator/testREADME.md

   To install, run the following in your terminal:

-      npm i my_project
+      npm i terminal-app

   ## <a name="usage"></a> Usage

+  To include the application in future developments:

-      const myProject = require('Project1')
+      const termApp = require('TerminalApp')

   ## <a name="contributing"></a> Contributing

   Pull requests are welcome.
-Open an issue to discuss more major changes.
+Open an issue for major changes.

   ## <a name="tests"></a> Tests

-  To test application, run ```bash
+  To test application, run the following in your terminal:

+      node termapp.js

   ## <a name="license"></a> License

-  This application is licensed under the MIT license.
-Use of this application must be in compliance with the MIT license.
+  This application is licensed under the GPL 3.0 license.
+Use of this application must be in compliance with the GPL 3.0 license.

   ## <a name="questioning"></a> Questions

   Visit my [GitHub](https://github.com/mattjavier)

-  Email [matthewrjavier@gmail.com](matthewrjavier@gmail.com) for additional questions.
+  For additional questions, you can reach me via email at [matthewrjavier@gmail.com](matthewrjavier@gmail.com).